AlexBAV/corsl/README.md

 Cancellation in `corsl` is provided by means of two classes: `cancellation_token_source` and `cancellation_token`.

 An object of `cancellation_token_source` class should be created outside of a coroutine the user is going to cancel and a reference to it should be passed to the coroutine by any possible means.
+To cancel any coroutine that "depends" on this token source, its `cancel()` method should be called.
+This method returns immediately.
+If the caller needs to block until the actual cancellation occurs, it should call `future<T>::get()` or `future<T>::wait()` methods after cancelling a token source object.

-A coroutine then creates an instance of `cancellation_token` class on its stack, passing it the reference to the source object. **Note**: `cancellation_token` must only be constructed on coroutine stack, all other uses lead to undefined behavior.
+A coroutine that supports cancellation needs to create an instance of `cancellation_token` class on its stack, passing it the reference to the source object.

+**Notes**:

+* `cancellation_token` must only be constructed on coroutine stack, all other uses lead to undefined behavior.
+* Lifetime of `cancellation_token_source` object is not related to lifetime of any coroutine that references it.
+It acts as a smart pointer and may be copied and moved very cheap.

 A coroutine may check cancellation state of a token by either calling token's `is_cancelled()` method or casting a token to `bool`.
 Calling `check_cancelled()` method throws `operation_cancelled` exception if the token has been cancelled.